phdonner/phdonner/README.md

 ---
 ## GitHub and NOSTERIIHI

 Currently, the cooperative is preparing a set of smart rural projects.
 The funding organisation, the Finnish Food Authority, wants us to pay careful attention to project design.
+The preparatory project aims at clarifying the basic concepts of rural smart development work.
+With a minor budget, it also offers an opportunity of validating project ideas and defining an effective strategy for future projects.
 The aim is to arrive at coherent set of sub-projects.

-This planning effort is called NOSTERIIHI wich is described in the repository with the same name.
+This planning effort is called NOSTERIIHI which is described in the repository with the same name.

 ---